Cream Cheese Frosting

 This post may contain affiliate links.
 Read my disclosure policy.

-If this is your first time making frosting from scratch, you’re going to love the light and fluffy texture and not-too-sweet, buttery vanilla flavor.
-The canned stuff just can’t compete with this delightfully easy and versatile homemade frosting.
+• Alternative to basic vanilla.
 Cream cheese adds a tangy flavor that’s perfect with rich desserts like chocolate cakes (try it on this Gluten Free Chocolate Pumpkin Cake).
 It’s also a classic to decorate carrot cake or red velvet cake.

-Here’s what you need to make this simple fluffy cream cheese frosting:
+Here’s an overview of what you need to make this simple fluffy cream cheese frosting.
+The full amounts you’ll need are listed in the recipe card at the bottom of the post.

 • Butter.
 Use unsalted butter softened to room temperature for easy blending.